 Chanel Rae Pettaway is a woman of many names: The Red Carpet Hero (via BET), The Culture Princess, and one of The Baddest Publicist Baes In The Game (via Bossip).
 In my opinion, she truly should also be recognized as a national treasure in public relations.
 She is the co-founder of The Legion Media Group, a New York City-based public relations and branding agency that specializes in creating unique, creative, thorough, and multifaceted campaigns.
 The public relations specialist has a very wide resume spanning different mediums of culture ranging from music and sports.
-Some of her current clientele includes the likes of WWE, Jimmy Jazz, Hot97 itself along with various individuals: Peter Rosenberg, Drewski, producer Salaam Remi, Dipset, Smack White/URL TV, and more.
+Some of her current clientele includes the likes of WWE, Jimmy Jazz, and Hot97 itself along with various individuals: Peter Rosenberg, DJ Drewski, producer Salaam Remi, and Dipset.

 The Central Islip, New York native began her journey early in high school as she first interviewed the first lady at the time Hillary Clinton.
 She earned her Bachelor's in Political Science and English from Pace University.
 Her early work ethic would bring forth a snowball effect of many successes in her current lifetime.
 Chanel was a recipient of the Essence of a Woman award from the Queens chapter of the NAACP in March of 2012, named in the top forty-five publicists you should hire Proverb in May of 2014, and featured in Urban Magazine’s Executive Power and AllHipHop’s Powerful Women in March 2019.
 I can't forget to mention her recognition on Black Enterprise in March 2020 for the brand alignment between Dipset, The NBA, and Bleacher Report.